Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 Determining the input keystate for an incremental build is a bit tricky, because the output files from a clean build may become input files for the incremental build.
 Generally we don't want to mix in artifacts produced from previous builds.
 Hence we define the inputs of the incremental build as the inputs of the clean build plus any other files so long as those files are not the outputs of the clean build.
 But we may include some output files as well, as exceptions.

-Another issue is "time travel", a thunk reading a file from the previous build that hasn't yet been generated in this build.
+Another issue is "time travel", a task reading a file from the previous build that hasn't yet been generated in this build.
 Cot supports a build cache, so this can be prevented by deleting all the build files before the build and then copying them back as needed.
 But this is more easily detected after-the-fact, particularly in the case of parallel builds.

 Tasks
 =====

 The design is based on iThreads :cite:`bhatotiaIThreadsThreadingLibrary2015`, which out of a half dozen incremental computation papers seemed the most appealing.
 The approach supports arbitrary multithreaded shared-memory programs, and hence imposes no requirements on the overall flow of the build.

 They call the units of computation "thunks", but this term doesn't have a good intuition.
 A thunk usually is a delayed value, but here the unit does not return a value as it modifies global state.
-So I went with "task" in the sense of a task queue.
+So I'm using the term "task" in the sense of a task queue.

  It is relatively simple to add new concurrency operations so long as they are of type ``a -> IO ()``; the only constraint is that they are executed on every build and rebuild.